How Can Ayurvedic Fenugreek Repair Your Hair Damage?

 In the rest of this article, we will answer these questions and offer you the chance to see how we've not only harnessed this amazing Ayurvedic spice but found a way to innovate it for a breakthrough formula that your hair desperately needs!

-What is fenugreek or methi?
+What are fenugreek or methi seeds?

 Basically, fenugreek is a legume.
 The seeds are yellow in a brown pod, and while they have a bitter taste, they are well-known for their nutty smell- somewhat similar to maple.
 In fact, the smell is so distinct, fenugreek seeds are often used for imitation maple syrup and coffee.
 This distinct smell has an underlying consistency in each SAVE ME FROM product.